Learning to Cook, Learning to Belong

 Master’s Student in Health Behavior and Health Education, Mabel E. Rugen Scholarship

-September 18, 2018, Health Behavior and Health Education, MPH, Students, Advocacy, Child Health, Dietetics, Diversity Equity and Inclusion, Engaged Learning, First Generation Students, Food Policy, Health Behavior and Health Education, Health Disparities, Internships, Nutrition, Scholarships, Student Organizations
+September 18, 2018, Health Behavior and Health Education, MPH, Students, Advocacy, Child Health, Dietetics, Diversity Equity and Inclusion, Engaged Learning, First Generation Students, Food Policy, Graduation 2019, Health Behavior and Health Education, Health Disparities, Internships, Nutrition, Scholarships, Student Organizations

 I rarely had fresh fruits and veggies growing up, and I didn't learn how to cook until I was an adult.
 I grew up in Woodstock, Georgia—a suburb of Atlanta—and I'm the first person in my family to attend college.